Young ITA

 New York, USA

-Young ITA South America Chair (Spanish-Speaking Jurisdictions)
+Young ITA Central America Co-Chair

 Santiago Lucas Pena

-Young ITA South America Vice Chair (Spanish-Speaking Jurisdictions)
+Young ITA South America Co-Chair

 Bomchil